-From the listing provided, we randomly selected the only 2 reimbursements and performed the procedures below.
+From the listing provided, we selected the only reimbursement and performed the procedures below.

-a) If reimbursed using a per diem, agree the reimbursement rate to those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov).

-Not applicable - the Entity did not have per diem reimbursements.

-b) If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased.

-c) Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy (procedure #1h).

-d) Observe that each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement.
+- a) If reimbursed using a per diem, agree the reimbursement rate to those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov). - Not applicable the Entity did not have per diem reimbursements. - b) If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased. - No exceptions noted. - c) Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy (procedure #1h).
+No exceptions noted. - d) Observe that each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement. - No exceptions noted.